-With respect to each of the named executive officers, only Mr. Brown is eligible to participate in the pension plan.
-Mr. Brown has 27 credited full years of service under the pension plan as of the date of this proxy statement.
+With respect to each of the named executive officers, only Mr. Brown was eligible to participate in the pension plan.
+Mr. Brown has 15 credited full years of service under the pension plan as of the date of his separation from the Company.